 It is safe to say that a buggy application is as attractive to a user as a car with no wheels is to a racing driver.

 Best practices for Functional Testing

 Testing can be done in at least several ways, depending on your needs and the goals you want to achieve.

-Functional Testing of web or mobile applications may consist of:
+Functional Testing of web or mobile applications may consist of the following:

 - verifying the functions of the application according to the specifications

 - performing specific tasks in the application

 - spontaneous use of the application without a clear purpose or scenario.